 Magnificent Weatherboard Homesadd charm to your new home in the Toowoomba and Lockyer Valley

 Weatherboards have been used for houses throughout Australia since the 1850s, and are a simple yet very functional material that looks great.
-Some are still hesitant to turn to weatherboards despite the charm and renovation beauty it can create.

 Here are some of the different types of weatherboard houses you’ll find in the Lockyer Valley and Toowoomba region that may suit your new home design goals.

 The Californian bungalow weatherboard house style came about in Australia in the 1920s and 1930s and continues to be a classic favourite in Toowoomba and Lockyer Valley due to its simple yet striking street appeal.
 Design elements common for this type of home include gabled rooves, weatherboard walls and a small porch or verandah at the front.
 They can also include bay windows or stain glass windows as a feature at the front.